Key Steps Towards Employee Empowerment and Engagement

 The more we know, the more powerful we are.
 By giving employees reasons and explanations on why a decision was taken, it gives them a clearer picture of what transpires behind the scenes in the company.

 A clear vision should be mapped out and shared including the benefits associated with it.
 This will give employees a clearer picture of which direction the company is headed and steps to be taken to arrive there.
 The big picture is also laid down especially to employees that may not see or know how crucial their roles represents.

 2. Encourage Independence

 Great care must be taken not to micromanage your employees.
-This may result in over dependence on you, which sadly leads to a dearth of initiative and creative thinking.
+This may result in over-dependence on you, which sadly leads to a dearth of initiative and creative thinking.
 Guiding and allowing them to make critical decisions on their own is the way to go.
 In the real world, failure helps to shape and develop a strong employee.

-A different result from the Rapt Media survey shows that a whooping 35% of employees don’t feel valued by their company.
+A different result from the Rapt Media survey shows that a whopping 35% of employees don’t feel valued by their company.
 To show you care about your employees, recompense them when they excel in their roles.
 When they complete a task, suggest ideas for company advancement or acquire a new skill, they should be well appreciated.

 3. Enforce Accountability

 The roles of the employees should be clearly defined, and the importance attached to it should be spelled out.
 Some employees especially those in minor roles, may not attach much significance to their work.
 Explaining the importance of their roles is entirely up to you.